alex/what-happens-when/README.rst

 --------------------------
 The HTTPD (HTTP Daemon) server is the one handling the requests/responses on the server side.
-The HTTPD server can be one of many servers out there, where the most common ones are Apache for Linux, and IIS for windows.
+The HTTPD server can be one of several servers out there, where the most common ones are Apache for Linux, and IIS for windows.

 * The HTTPD (HTTP Daemon) receives the request.